-The Stone of Scone, (pronounced "skoon") sometimes called the Stone of Destiny was an extremely important symbol of Scottish heritage and the fact that it was never returned contributed to a strong discomfort between Scotland and England over the many years.
+The Stone of Scone (pronounced "skoon"), sometimes called the Stone of Destiny, was an extremely important symbol of Scottish heritage and the fact that it was never returned contributed to a strong discomfort between Scotland and England over the many years.

 The Stone was used in coronations since 1308 and remained in Westminster Abbey until it was stolen in the 1950's.
 Upon it's return in that same year, it was kept in a vault.

-The Ragman Rolls lists barons and gentry who paid homage or swore an oath of allegiance to the English King upon his conquest of Scotland.
+The Ragman Rolls lists barons and gentry who "paid homage or swore an oath of allegiance" to the English King upon his conquest of Scotland.
 Many of the Border Clans had little choice but to ender homage to the conqueror.

-Upon Edward's death, his son buried him at Westminster Abbey with the inscription Scotorum malleus (Hammer of Scots).
+Upon Edward's death in 1307, his son buried him at Westminster Abbey on October 27th with the inscription "Scotorum malleus," which means "Hammer of Scots."